eikeconsulting/SocketheadCleanArch/Readme.md

 ![Sockethead logo](sockethead-logo.png)

 # ASP.NET MVC Clean Architecture Template
-This project template provides the foundation for an ASP.NET MVC Core project, starting with an Administrative Site and an API.
+This project template provides the foundation for an ASP.NET MVC Core project, starting with a MVC Administrative Site and API.

+## Key Features
+* Separate projects setup loosely based on Clean Architecture concepts
+* Centralized configuration management (appsettings.json) to avoid configuration duplication
+* Nice Serilog logging configurations appropriate for both local Development and Production
+* Code First EF Core Database Setup with AppUser and Roles
+* User and role seeding mechanism
+* Very basic User Admin UI to list users and assign roles
+* Developer page with useful diagnostic information for troubleshooting
+* API Documentation with Scalar with the ability to set the Bearer token in the UI
+* API standard return object defined with helper methods to create and return
+* API ProblemDetails and global Error Handler configured
+* Unit Testing Project setup with both xUnit and TUnit setup
+* A WebApplicationFactory configured to bootstrap the API Project for testing
+* TUnit tests demonstrating testing the APIs with authentication

+More popular common features will be added over time.

 ## Getting Started

 1. Setup your database
 2. Configure an email provider
 3. Configure Admin users seeding